spikegrobstein/mcwrapper/README.markdown

     ./mcwrapper start

 The Minecraft server will be started in the background.
-You can then execute arbitrary commands to the server:
+You can then execute arbitrary commands to the server using the `command` action.
+The `command` action is also aliased as `cmd`:

-    ./mcwrapper op spizzike
+    ./mcwrapper cmd op spizzike
+    ./mcwrapper cmd say hi
-    ./mcwrapper save-all
+    ./mcwrapper cmd save-all
-    ./mcwrapper save-off
+    ./mcwrapper cmd save-off
-    ./mcwrapper save-on
+    ./mcwrapper cmd save-on

 If you'd like to stop the server, issue the following command: